acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-dockerized-uri.rst

-License file must be uploaded while On-boarding the model.
+License can be added optionally. **ADD LICENSE PROFILE** check box allows the user to add license file while On-boarding the model.
 There are two radio buttons **Upload** and **Select License Profile** from where user can upload license file which must be with an extension of *.json* which contains high level general terms and conditions for use of the model.

 .. image:: ../images/portal/model-onboarding-docker-uri-license.png
                  :width: 75%

 If **Upload** radio button is selected it will allow user to browse a license.json file.
 Once the file is selected the **Upload** button is enabled clicking which file will be uploaded.